-I wasn’t sure what to do with this feedback, as I still wanted to be taken seriously, but I didn’t want to be scary!
+I wasn’t sure what to do with this feedback, as I still wanted to be taken seriously, but I certainly didn’t want to be scary!

-The role of humanity
+The role of laughter and humanity

-In one of my staff meetings, which at the time were on Monday mornings, I told everyone about the article and said, “We are going to try this… So…Who has a story about something funny that happened this weekend?
+At one of my staff meetings, which at the time were on Monday mornings, I told everyone about the article and said, “We are going to try this… So…Who has a story about something funny that happened this weekend?
 Heard any good jokes?”

 There was a moment of hesitation given my overly serious, recent history, but we quickly got rolling.
 We spent about 10 minutes laughing, and only after that did I take out the agenda.